gloria-veg/EnglishChineseTranslationRobot/README.md

 # EnglishChineseTranslationRobot
-Final Project of Natural Language Processing at UIBE
+Final Project of Natural Language Processing in Dec 2019